-Figure 15: Mastercom Fee Collection Window
+Figure 15: Figure 15: Mastercom Fee Collection Window

-2. Provide all the details as per the instructions in Table 3 below and click Submit.
+Provide all the details as per the instructions in the table below and click Submit.

 A confirmation message is displayed, indicating if the Fee collection request was successfully registered with Mastercom.
 In this case a Fee ID and Claim ID are returned, which you can use to track the status of the request.